Bed Bath & Beyond has a plan to stop losing bargain hunters to Amazon and Target - KION546

 Simply Essential is designed to fill that gap and help Bed Beth & Beyond appeal to shoppers looking for the lowest prices in areas such as kitchen utensils, where around half of the market is made up of such prices, according to the company.

-“Bed Bath & Beyond had zero assortment in that opening price point.
+“Bed Bath & Beyond had zero assortment in that opening price point [for kitchen utensils].
 So we’re giving away the customer in 50% of the total market penetration,” CEO Mark Tritton said at an investor conference last month.
 Tritton, a former Target executive, took over as CEO in late 2019.

 Cristina Fernandez, a retail analyst at Telsey Advisory Group, said the chain is working to improve customers’ perceptions of its prices against competitors.